arjun-doel/sei-project-4/README.md

 The frontend was all about making the app an easy to use & great user experince.
 I made use of alot of animations with `React-Reveal`, `React-Spring` to make the pages feel dynamic.

+Each time a user made a post request, an alert would appear using `React-Toastify`.
+Like the animations, I wanted to make the app interactive.

 ```
 try {
       await axios.post('/api/auth/register/', formData)